Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that reverse its input
-A script that displays all users and their home directories, sorted bu users A script that finds all empty files and directories in the current directory andall subdirectories A script that lists all the files with a.gif extension in the current director and all its sub directories
+A script that displays all users and their home directories, sorted bu users A script that finds all empty files and directories in the current directory andall subdirectories A script that lists all the files with a.gif extension in the current director and all its sub directories A script that decodes acrostics